mllewis/RC/data/corpus/README - corpus_data.md

 README - corpus_data
 ---

+This folder contains all of the data used in Experiment 9 and Study 10 in the paper.

 [1] CELEX2_numMorph.csv - Celex2 corpus for number of morphemes
 (Baayen, R., Piepenbrock, R., & Gulikers, L. (1995).
 Celex2, ldc96l14.
 Web download, Linguistic Data Consortium, Philadelpha, PA.)